torquefi/torque_docs/docs/resources/04_interfaces.md

 ## Alternative

 Some alternative ways to access the Torque would be through the Arbiscan website where you can interact with smart contracts directly or your own local client based on our open-source [repo](https://github.com/torquefi/torque_dapp).
-We're always working on new ways for users to engage with the protocol and commit to reward contributors who design, develop, and maintain their own user interfaces.
+We're always working on new ways for users to engage with the protocol and commit to reward contributors who maintain their own interfaces.